 Frequently asked questions about buying your first road bike

-Wiggle's bike marketing manager, Steve Kitchin, answers some of the most frequently asked questions, from beginners in the market for a new road bike.
+We asked the buying team some of the most frequently asked questions from beginners in the market for a new road bike.

 Q: Where might a new road cyclist look to save money on a bike?

-SK: Our advice is always to buy the best bike you can afford; it will reward you with a long lasting level of fun and performance, and most importantly, inspire you to get out more.
-My personal recommendation is the Eastway Emitter R2 (Ultegra - 2016); it has had some superb reviews in magazines in the UK, and it is the same model range that our in-house race team 'Team Wiggle' use.
+A: Our advice is always to buy the best bike you can afford; it will reward you with a long lasting level of fun and performance, and most importantly, inspire you to get out more.

 Q: What good payment plans and schemes are available for newbie cyclists?

 Q: Realistically, how little could you spend and still get a decent new bike?

 A: In recent years, we have seen lots of technology filtering down from Pro rider bikes; the effect is that for £500, you can now buy a great entry level road bike, with 18 gears and with a carbon fork.

 Much like a carbon frame, a carbon fork is not only lighter, but provides confidence-inspiring steering control, great shock absorbing qualities, and smooths out some of our rough potholed roads.

 Q: What time of year is best for bike deals? (i.e. buying the previous year's model)

-SK: September is a great time of year to buy a bike; many brands will be getting ready to launch next year's models, and you will start to see great deals on current year bikes.
+A: September is a great time of year to buy a bike.
+Many brands will be getting ready to launch next year's models, and you will start to see great deals on current year bikes.